Troubleshooting the E-26 Heat Amps Locked On Error Code

 • Use an amp clamp to test the wires to the upper and lower heating elements.

-• If there is amp draw when there is no heat demand, proceed to Step 2 otherwise proceed to step 3.
+• If there is amp draw when there is no heat demand, proceed to Step 2 otherwise proceed to Step 3.

-• With the power switch in the off position, there should be no amp draw.
+• With the power switch in the OFF position, there should be no amp draw.
 If you see amp draw and the unit is heating, immediately unplug the fryer until issue is resolved.

 2. Test Heat Contactors: